Tarrasch/ravens-test/README.markdown

 pattern exists for the diagonal direction but with the shape types instead.

-# Part 2 - A researchers point of view
+\newpage

-## An example
+## An example with an extra figure

-Here is an example showing that my solution scales polynomially in the number of subfigures, it's rather the complexity of the pattern that pushes the boundraries.
+Here is an example showing both the strengths and weaknesses of how I degsigned the transformation filters.
 The representation of this file is in `reps/t1.txt`

     +--------------+----------------+---------------+
     |              |                |               |